http406/Elliptic-Torus/README.md

 # Elliptic-Torus

 ### **What is an Elliptic Torus?**
-An **Elliptic Torus** is a variation of a torus (a donut-shaped surface) where the shape is influenced by an elliptical function rather than a simple circular cross-section.
-Unlike a standard torus that has a uniform circular profile, an elliptic torus has a more complex, **twisted, and deformed structure**, as seen in the image you shared.
+An **Elliptic Torus** is a variation of a torus where the shape is influenced by an elliptical function rather than a simple circular cross-section.
+Unlike a standard torus that has a uniform circular profile, an elliptic torus has a more complex, **twisted, and deformed structure**.

 ---